HenrikBechmann/react-infinite-grid-scroller/README.md

 ```
 3. Sub-scrollers must be provided with the `cacheAPI` property of their parents to support inter-list drag and drop (by sharing the cache).
 This API object is obtained from the parent scroller by having the child component (the one returned to RIGS through the `getItemPack` function) set up a `cacheAPI = {null}` property.
 This will cause the parent scroller to instantiate the property, so the child can then pass the property to its sub-scroller.

-4. When dnd is enabled, all data packages returned to RIGS with `getItemPack` must include a `dndOptions` object (together with the `component` and `profile` properties). the `dndOptions` object must contain a `type` property with a string that matches one of the `accept` array strings of its containing scroller, and a `dragText` property with text that will be shown in the drag image for the item.
+4. When dnd is enabled, all data packages returned to RIGS with `getItemPack` must include a `dndOptions` object (together with the `component` and `profile` properties).
+The `dndOptions` object must contain a `type` property with a string that matches one of the `accept` array strings of its containing scroller, and a `dragText` property with text that will be shown in the drag image for the item.

 ```
 // in host getItemPack function